ramshan00/documentation-final/README.md

-# README: 6-Day Journey of Building an Online Marketplace
+#  6-Days Journey of Building an Online Marketplace

 Welcome to the documentation of my exciting 6-day journey of creating an **Online Marketplace** from scratch!
 This file outlines the daily progress, challenges, and achievements of this project.